richardabendroth/remoter/README.md

 - For the frontend people: Would you like to have more convenience in terms of transpiling/babeling?
 - What implementations did you do with Remoter?
 Which examples are you missing?

+# ToDo
+- Reduce instance heap footprint by moving abstract functions from constructor closure to module scope
+- Add more examples

 # Open to PR's